kyle8581/hyungjoo-hompage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Dialogue Systems
+  - LLM-based Autonomous Agent
-  - Task-Oriented Dialgues
+  - Improving Reasoning Abilities of LLMs
-  - Commonsense Reasoning
+  - Knowledge-augmented Language Models

 # Education to show in About widget
 education: